OliPassey/GardenScraper/readme.txt

 	Save changes and close the file.
 You will only need to do this the first time you run the program.
 	Make sure SETUP.txt is in the same folder as GardenScraper.exe before running the program.

+4. Run GardenScraper.exe.
+You will probably get a warning from your computer's antivirus but you can ignore this and run the script anyway.
-4. Run GardenScraper.exe, it may take a short while to load text. the program will display the details you added to SETUP.txt and ask for a Gardeners product url.
+	It may take a short while to load text. the program will display the details you added to SETUP.txt and ask for a Gardeners product url.
 Paste the url of the book you want to add and hit enter.

 5. The program will display the details found from Gardeners, then a large block of text showing the information sent to your